 \section{Introduction}

-Recent advances in circuit quantum electrodynamics have enabled the realization of giant artificial atoms.
-These are superconducting qubits coupled to acoustic or photonic waveguides through several distinct contact points \cite{Du2022, Vadiraj2021, Kannan2020, Manenti2017, Andersson2019}.
-The spatially distributed coupling gives rise to several noteworthy phenomena beyond the conventional light-matter interaction.
-For instance, it leads to a sensitive frequency dependence of decay rates and Lamb shifts \cite{Frisk2014}, the formation of bound states in the continuum \cite{Guo2020_1, Guo2020_2, Zhao2020}, and non-reciprocal single-photon scattering \cite{Zhou2023}.
+Recent advances in circuit quantum electrodynamics have enabled the realization of giant artificial atoms---superconducting qubits coupled to acoustic or photonic waveguides at multiple spatially separated points \cite{Du2022, Vadiraj2021, Kannan2020, Manenti2017, Andersson2019}.
+In contrast to conventional dipole-like light–matter interactions, the spatially extended coupling gives rise to interference effects that enable frequency-dependent decay rates and Lamb shifts \cite{Frisk2014}, the formation of bound states in the continuum \cite{Guo2020_1, Guo2020_2, Zhao2020,Noachtar2022}, and nonreciprocal single-photon scattering \cite{Zhou2023}.
 Moreover, giant atoms can be engineered to support decoherence-free interactions \cite{Kockum2018, Du2023} and enable the generation of entanglement \cite{Yin2022, Yin2023, Yu2021, Santos2023} between them.
 Beyond these effects, giant atoms provide a promising platform for open-system quantum simulation \cite{Chen2025} and for realizing giant superatoms with protected entanglement manipulation and routing \cite{Du2025}.

-A key consequence of the extended spatial structure of giant atoms is the emergence of time-delayed feedback mechanisms \cite{Grimsmo2015, Pichler2016}.
-The finite propagation speed of phonons in an acoustic waveguide introduces a delay between the giant atom's emission of information at one contact point and its subsequent re-absorption at another one.
-This delay results in a memory effect that lets the atom's past state influence its future time evolution, a hallmark of non-Markovianity \cite{Caruso2014, Breuer2016, deVega2017}.
-Experimental evidence of this behavior was obtained by observing the non-exponential relaxation of a giant atom \cite{Andersson2019}.
-The memory effect can be tailored by adjusting the distance between the coupling points, tuning the material properties of the waveguide, and manipulating the atom-waveguide coupling spectrum \cite{Kannan2020}.
+A key feature of giant atoms is the emergence of time-delayed coherent feedback \cite{Grimsmo2015, Pichler2016}.
+Due to the finite propagation speed of excitations in the waveguide, emission at one coupling point can be reabsorbed at another after a finite delay that may exceed the atomic decay time.
+This leads to pronounced non-Markovian dynamics, where the system evolution depends on its past history \cite{Caruso2014, Breuer2016, deVega2017}.
+Such delay-induced memory effects have been experimentally observed, for instance through non-exponential relaxation dynamics \cite{Andersson2019}, and can be engineered by tuning the distance between coupling points or the properties of the waveguide \cite{Kannan2020}.
 Moreover, the memory effect is phase coherent and thus genuinely nonclassical \cite{Yu2025}, which could aid the development of quantum memory systems that preserve coherence over longer timescales \cite{Wang2017} and enable cycles of coherent energy exchange, for use in quantum thermal machines \cite{Binder2019, Newman2017} and entanglement harvesting \cite{Valentin1991, Juan2009, Sabin2010}.